TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 * Khanmigo options in the Activity History
 * Option to customize Khanmigo's avatar with gems.
 * Khanmigo tab in settings (where you personalize Khanmigo's voice.

-### Advanced Filter
-> [!CAUTION]
-> This may block features required for assignments within Khan Academy.
-You have been warned.

-An advanced filter is planned to hide as many AI elements as possible, with the caveat that it might hide features that are required for assignments.
-Release date TBA.

 ## Installation